-Blend compost with existing soil.
+Blend compost with the existing soil.
 Use between 3 cubic yards per 1000 square feet (1” thick) to a maximum of 6 cubic yards per 1000 square feet (2” thick).
-Roto-till soil, disc, or manually blend this layer of compost with 6” of existing soil.
+Roto-till soil, disc, or manually blend this layer of compost with 6” of the existing soil.
 It is best to mix soil first, then apply compost, then mix compost and loosened soil again.

 For Seed Bed Preparation:

-Blend compost with existing soil.
+Blend compost with the existing soil.
 Use between 1-1/2 cubic yards per 1000 square feet (1/2” thick) to a maximum of 3 cubic yards per 1000 square feet (1” thick).
-Roto-till, disc, or manually blend this layer of compost with 6” of existing soil.
+Roto-till, disc, or manually blend this layer of compost with 6” of the existing soil.
 It is best to mix soil first, then apply compost, then mix compost and loosened soil again.